-Group visits last 1-2 hours and consist of a personalised briefing by a staff member on the role and powers of the European Parliament, a question-and-answer session and a visit to the Hemicycle gallery.
-They are available in all 24 EU languages, from Monday to Friday.
+Group visits last 1-2 hours and consist of a personalised talk by a staff member on the role and powers of the European Parliament, a question-and-answer session and a visit to the Hemicycle gallery.
+They are available in all 24 European Union languages, from Monday to Friday.
 Depending on the European Parliament’s calendar, groups may also be able to follow the plenary session from the gallery for an hour.

 Group leaders can book a visit by filling in the online request form.